k-svensson/Temperature-analysis/Project description.md

 This is a little project to demonstrate the following:

 - using API to get data from an online service
-- data wrangling in Python
+- data wrangling in Python and Power BI
 - visualizing data and conclusions in Power BI